Tejashri-Taral/Tejashri-Taral/README.md

 </picture>

-- 🌱 I’m currently learning more about: **Opensource, Java and Data Structures and Algorithm and web development**
+- 🌱 I’m currently learning more about: **Opensource, Java and Data Structures and Algorithm and Web development**

 - 😄 Pronouns: **She/Her**